chris-greening/spyrograph/_posts/2023-04-17-unlock-the-power-of-method-chaining-for-elegant-and-efficient-spyrograph-transformations.md

 Before diving into the world of method chaining and applying various transformations to our shapes, we first need to create a base shape to work with.
 This shape will serve as the foundation for all the transformations we will apply later

 In this section, we will discuss how to create a basic spirograph shape using Spyrograph.
-To do this, we will be using the Hypotrochoid class
+To do this, we will be using the Hypocycloid class

 {% highlight python %}
-from spyrograph import Hypotrochoid import numpy as np
+from spyrograph import Hypocycloid import numpy as np

-base_obj = Hypotrochoid(
+base_obj = Hypocycloid(
     R=147,
-    r=199,
-    d=37,
+    n=5
-    thetas=np.arange(0, 19*np.pi, .1)
+    thetas=np.arange(0, 2*np.pi, .1)
 )
 base_obj.trace(exit_on_click=True)
 {% endhighlight %}